sjmackenzie/jormungandr/doc/jcli/address.md

 ## Creating an address

-Each command following allows to create addresses for production and testing chains.
-For chains, where the discrimination is `testing`, you need to use the `--testing` flag.
+The following commands allow the creation of addresses for production and testing chains.
+Chains where the discrimination is set to `testing`, must use the `--testing` flag.

 There's 3 types of addresses:

 * Single address : A simple spending key.
 This doesn't have any stake in the system
 * Grouped address : A spending key attached to an account key.
 The stake is automatically
 * Account address : An account key.
 The account is its own stake

+Each command also requires a `--prefix` allowing you to set the human readable prefix of the address.
+For example setting `--prefix ta` will generate `ta1qvs5hf4zzan80cjr50f2j606u50lhtcszea9zd6cs0q8c74heux5xy4s2eu` setting `--prefix ca` will generate `ca1qvs5hf4zzan80cjr50f2j606u50lhtcszea9zd6cs0q8c74heux5xnf4ap2` etc.

 ### Address for UTxO